 Adjunct Instructor in Counselling PsychologyStrijack, Tamara MC

 - Articulate and apply an evangelical theology that demonstrably arises out of Scripture and finds expression in all areas of life and ministry.

 - Be equipped for serving the local church and its global mission.

 - Demonstrate growth as a disciple of Jesus Christ.

 - Demonstrate the necessary skills and personal attributes to enter into a ministry of counselling.

 - Demonstrate that their practice of counselling meets the highest Christian and professional ethical standards.

-- Have met the basic academic qualifications for membership in the Professional Association of Christian Counsellors and Psychotherapists (PACCP), the Canadian Counselling and Psychotherapy Association (CCPA) and the Canadian Professional Counsellors Association (CPCA).
+- Meet the basic academic qualifications for membership in the Professional Association of Christian Counsellors and Psychotherapists (PACCP), the Canadian Counselling and Psychotherapy Association (CCPA) and the Canadian Professional Counsellors Association (CPCA).